> > < <

 I assume you are interested in knowing all the same information I sought when I bought this 427 Tri-power Corvette.
 In the pursuit of my car hobby, I have been on enough "wild goose chases" due to poor descriptions over the years to value an accurate description.
 I assume you do as well, so I will be as complete and accurate as possible (no games here).
 Through my business www.FastSS.com, I have worked with many people that have been misled about a Corvette by a seller just to make a sale, particularly by dealers – especially curbside dealers – people posing as private individuals that are actually full time classified ad car dealers and the “hundreds of Big Block Corvettes in stock” dealers, just to find out later that everything about the car was fake.

-In addition to the tank sticker, the best documentation any Corvette can have is the original title document showing the 57.8 Taxable Horsepower proving the Corvette came from the factory with a 427 engine, which I still have.
+In addition to the tank sticker, the best documentation any Corvette can have is its original owner's state-issued car title document (which I still have for this Sting Ray) showing the 57.8 Taxable Horsepower proving the Corvette came from the factory with a 427 engine.

 Since the tank sticker is on top of the fuel tank which has never been removed from this Corvette, I suppose those who are not familiar with the 1967 Corvette would likely wonder how it can be seen (just as the original owner wondered what I was doing when I looked at the fuel tank sticker for the first time - indicating to me that I was the first one since September 1966 to see it), the original build sheet on a 1967 Corvette is visible if a person opens the fuel filler door, pulls the rubber boot aside and peers down beside the filler cap to the top of the fuel tank with a flashlight.
 While it was easily recognizable as a 427 Corvette, had I not read the build sheet, I would not have known that this Corvette was originally an L68 427 Tri-Power car....something the original owner failed to mention, but then again not surprising considering that he also didn't mention that the 1963 Corvette split window coupe I bought from him at the same time was originally a Fuel Injected Corvette, until I opened the hood and saw the originally installed FI equipment.